FarronF/limerick-council-meetings/meetings/2021/02/16-Virtual Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 15th December 2021.md

 content and preparation of the local authority climate action plan is also provided for under

-Section 14A of the Bill.---
+Section 14A of the Bill.
+---
 3

 5. Forthcoming guidelines from the Environmental Protection Agency relating to Green